-One Idea To Boost Science Education In Oklahoma: Move Classrooms Outside And Away From Textbooks
+One Idea To Boost Science Education In Oklahoma: Move Classrooms Outside And Way From Textbooks

 Zoe Travers / StateImpact Oklahoma

-The state’s market for engineering and technology jobs is growing, but the test scores of Oklahoma students lag behind national averages on science and math test scores.
+The state’s market for engineering and technology jobs is growing, but Oklahoma students lag behind national averages on science and math test scores.
 Researchers say one way to fix this gap is training science educators to do more than teach the facts — and to think beyond the textbook.

 Les Basset wakes her preschoolers from a nap inside a colorful classroom at St. Charles Borromeo Catholic School that has added floors and alphabet posters on the walls and tells them to put on their shoes.
 Basset leads the kids outside the Oklahoma City school building into a garden area, where one of her students finds a spiderweb.